-Many emails you send are time reliant in one way or another — when you’re sending, what the content is about, when they need to respond, etc. — so just by adding in that fact can increase your open rate.
+Many emails you send are time reliant in one way or another — when you’re sending, what the content is about, when they need to respond, etc. — so just adding in that fact can increase your open rate.

 Key Point: To activate the element of recency, you need to use a word that implies your email covers something recent and/or newsworthy.

 This is a hugely important factor as one of the main goals for your fundraising is to come across like a human talking to humans – not an email marketing machine.
 So when you get too ‘salesy’ or aggressive it can turn people off, not because you are being sales-y necessarily, but because it seems inauthentic.

-Here’s an example experiment where adding in the more urgent and sales focused copy, ‘Don’t wait another minute’, decreased opens 28%:
+Here’s an example experiment where adding in the more urgent and sales-focused copy, ‘Don’t wait another minute’, decreased opens by 28%:

 Key point: To activate the element of authenticity, you need to avoid phrases or word pairs that come off as opportunistic.

 If you want to send better emails and raise more money from them, you have to first get people to open your email.
-The subject line plays a critical role in that.
+The fundraising email subject line plays a critical role in that.
 By taking a conversational approach and using these 5 key levers, you have a better chance of standing out in a crowded inbox, having your donors engage with your content, and, possibly, going on to make a donation.

 Want to go deeper with fundraising email subject lines, email envelopes, and more?
 Check out the email fundraising certification course »

 Originally published at www.neoncrm.com on April 11, 2018.